-iTG confirms another round of job cuts; voluntary separation package accepted by at least 100 sales employees
+ITG confirms another round of job cuts; voluntary separation package accepted by at least 100 sales employees

 Since the sale, at least 375 ITG production jobs have been eliminated.

-Smith said Oct.
-17 ITG's Greensboro workforce has shrunk from 1,700 to 925 since its creation in 2015.
-Production workers, which numbered 1,100 before the sale and 675 afterward, were hit hardest.
+ITG spokesman Mark Smith said Oct.
+17 ITG’s Greensboro workforce has shrunk from 1,700 to 925 since its creation in 2015.
+Production workers, who numbered 1,100 before the sale and 675 afterward, were hit hardest.

 At that time, ITG had 859 sales and marketing employees across the country and 22 at its leaf-processing plant in Danville, Va.

-"We are doing well, in fact, we are growing market share and have just completed a very successful fiscal year," ITG spokesman Mark Smith said.
+“We are doing well, in fact, we are growing market share and have just completed a very successful fiscal year,” Smith said.

 “We are building on that performance by making sure we have the right organization in place,” Smith said.